 IFE is an independent foundation and one of the world’s foremost research environments on energy located at Kjeller and in Halden.
 We have developed unique skills through 70 years with world-leading research and outstanding international projects in our reactors and laboratories.

 Our laboratories and mechanical workshops act as development centres for the entire institute and provide our international researchers with necessary design drawings, calculations, machining, welding assembly, pressure testing, repair, calibration, metallographic surveys and evaluation.
-Our core competence is material testing under extreme conditions.

 Industrial transfer value

 Our expertise has been shaped through requirements in the various projects we have delivered, and we have built up and adapted the machinery park to match our industry partners’ needs.
 Our work regarding materials testing in our research reactors has great transfer value to other sectors.

 For example, our work with advanced welding of sensors has been implemented by the oil and gas industry, the defence, aircraft manufacturers and European space technology.